godotengine/godot-docs/classes/class_decal.rst

 | *Getter*  | get_modulate()        |
 +-----------+-----------------------+

-Changes the :ref:`Color<class_Color>` of the Decal by multiplying it with this value.
+Changes the :ref:`Color<class_Color>` of the Decal by multiplying the albedo and emission colors with this value.
+The alpha component is only taken into account when multiplying the albedo color, not the emission color.
+See also :ref:`emission_energy<class_Decal_property_emission_energy>` and :ref:`albedo_mix<class_Decal_property_albedo_mix>` to change the emission and albedo intensity independently of each other.

 ----